|Kimkins worked better than Atkins -- but WHY?|

 "The inability to lose weight, or to continue to lose weight until a reasonable goal weight is reached, on either a diet of 1,000 calories or on a 25 gram carb diet."

 This definition completely destroys a lot of what the low-carb community wants to believe.
 They have it firmly rooted in their minds that a calorie is not a calorie, so calories have nothing to do with weight loss.
-But that isn't what Dr. Atkins said.
+But that isn't what Dr. Atkins taught.

 The Two Tests for Metabolic Resistance